 Question 2.
-In the National Journal's article on the President's budget and entitlement reform, you are on record as saying, "The problem is that the growth of the entitlement programs exceeds the growth of the economy.
+In the National Journal's article on the President's budget and entitle-ment reform, you are on record as saying, "The problem is that the growth of the entitlement programs exceeds the growth of the economy.
 You can't keep making cuts in discretionary spending year after year to offset entitlements that are rising faster than the growth of GDP because after a while, you run out of programs to cut."
 You are very correct in this observation.
 If we continue to let entitlement spending grow at its present pace, it will consume 100% of the government's budget by the year 2012.
 This fact renders the government a virtual ATM machine.
-I understand that a reduction in the CPI is not the panacea for reforming entitlement programs, but what impact do you believe would a reduction have on long-term entitlement cost problems?
+I un-derstand that a reduction in the CPI is not the panacea for reforming entitlement programs, but what impact do you believe would a reduction have on long-term entitlement cost problems?

 Question 3.
-Have you considered a change in the law creating a combined government organization (BLS and Commerce) which would measure cost of living and report to congress each year?
+Have you considered a change in the law creating a combined govern-ment organization (BLS and Commerce) which would measure cost of living and re-port to congress each year?
 We could then adjust the CPI up or down accordingly.
 Question 4.
 Is there information available which shows the decline in poverty over the age of 65 since the COLA went into effect?
 Question 5.
+Could you briefly explain why the CPI as calculated now is an ineffi-

-Could you briefly explain why the CPI as calculated now in an inefficient way of accurately measuring and adjusting the cost of living?
+Question 5.
+Could you briefly explain why the GPI as calculated now 1° an ineffi-cient way of accurately measuring and adjusting the cost of living?
 Question 6.
 If we continue to let entitlement spending grow at its present pace, it will consume 100% of the government's budget by the year 2012.
 This fact renders the government a virtual ATM machine.
-I understand that a reduction in the CPI is not the panacea for reforming entitlement programs, but what impact do you believe would a reduction have on long-term entitlement cost problems?
+I understand that a reduction in the CPI is not the panacea for reforming entitlement programs, but what impact do you be-lieve would a reduction have on long-term entitlement cost problems?